Facts and figures

-In 1974, VCU Massey Cancer Center is proud to be your local NCI-designated cancer center.
+VCU Massey Cancer Center is proud to be your local NCI-designated cancer center.
 Massey is the only NCI-designated center in the Richmond region and one of just two in Virginia that helps lead and shape America's cancer research efforts.
 Of the 1,500 cancer centers in the U.S., only 68 have earned an NCI designation, placing Massey in the top 4 percent nationwide.
-This designation makes Massey eligible for federal funding reserved for the most elite institutions that demonstrate superior research capabilities.
+This designation makes us eligible for federal funding, information-sharing and resources reserved for the most elite institutions that demonstrate superior research capabilities.
 Massey received a planning grant from the NCI in 1974 to establish a cancer center at VCU and was awarded NCI designation in 1975.
 We have retained that prestigious designation ever since.
 Learn more about what NCI designation means and the impact it has on our community.

-Massey scientists and physicians collaborate to conduct laboratory and clinical research to discover new and better ways to prevent, diagnose and treat cancer.
+Massey scientists and physicians collaborate to conduct laboratory, translational, clinical and population sciences research to discover new and better ways to prevent, diagnose, treat and control cancer.
 Nearly 180 of our researchers are faculty from 36 VCU academic departments, six schools and one college.

-Our researchers conduct basic, clinical and translational research designed to lead to novel approaches for preventing, detecting, treating and controlling cancer.
+Our researchers conduct basic science (laboratory), translational, clinical and population sciences research designed to lead to novel approaches for preventing, detecting, treating and controlling cancer.
 They collaborate on research in five key programs: